utility-toolbox/roff/README.md

 ## File Format

+> For more details inspect the manpage (`man roff.5`) to see all file specifications.

 `roff` uses markdown as the file format.
 It supports all commonmark markdown features (h1 is reserved for the head).